-Onsen’s and Sento’s are a no clothes activity.
+Onsen’s and Sento’s are no clothes activities.
 You will be naked surrounded by naked strangers.
-If this bothers you then you’ll need to opt for a hotel room that has a private bath house.
+If this bothers you then you’ll need to opt for a hotel room that has a private bathhouse.
 However, these rooms are expensive (at least a few hundred dollars a night), and you will not get the full Onsen experience.

 A much cheaper option is to cover yourself with a small towel until just before you get into the bath.
 Then rest the towel on your head, or around your neck until you are ready to get out.

 Nowadays most Onsen and Sento have separate baths for men and women.
-Traditionally bath houses were co-ed and some still follow this are.
+Traditionally bath houses were mixed bathing and some of the public bathhouses still follow this.
 Make sure to know what type of bath you’re going into, or you could be in for a surprise.

 Don’t stress about leaving your clothes, wallet, and phone in the changing room before entering the bath area.
 Theft in Japan is extremely rare.
 Nobody is going to take your things.